OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

     *   The group is now: `Unit -> Effect`.

 Part 5: Game Flows
+### 3.6 In-Battle Instance Lifecycle
+To ensure data integrity and prevent unnecessary object creation, the following rules govern how GachaBall instances are handled during a battle after the initial setup:

+**No New Copies:** After the initial `battle_copy()` creation at the start of a battle, no further copies or clones of `GachaBall` instances are made.
+All subsequent operations manipulate the existing battle instances.

+**Movement is a State Change:** "Moving" an instance (e.g., from bench to lineup, or inventory to discard) is achieved by changing the `location_container_tag` and `location_slot_index` properties on the instance itself, and updating the relevant `DataContainer` objects.
+The instance's `ball_uuid` remains the same for the duration of the battle.

+**Item Salvage and Inheritance:** When a unit is defeated or used as a merge ingredient, its equipped items are not copied.
+The exact same item instances are transferred.
+Their `equipped_on_uuid` and `location` properties are updated to reflect their new state (either moved to the discard pile or re-equipped on a newly merged unit).

 5.1 Battle Setup Flow
 BattleManager creates battle_copy() instances from GameManager.run_state.run_instances and adds them to its _battle_instances dictionary.
 It sets the initial location properties on each new copy (e.g., location_container_tag = "BATTLE_DRAW_POOL_T1").